ChinmayAmrutkar/Embedded-ML-Projects/Project2-Posture-Detection/README.md

 | **Prone** | `~ -1.0` | `~ 0.0` |
 | **Side** | `~ 0.0` | `~ ±1.0` |

-This data directly inspired the simple `if...else if` algorithm, which uses a threshold of `0.8` to provide robustness against slight tilts.
+This data directly inspired the simple `if...else if` algorithm, which uses a threshold of `0.8` to provide robustness against slight tilts. <br>

 Supine Data Plot:
 <img width="973" height="431" alt="image" src="https://github.com/user-attachments/assets/3daa5986-b5d8-4e48-a212-0282002c5cf0" />